mariobkp/capstone_1/README.md

 <hr>

 After that I start plotting the distribution of samples according to a number of factors.
-First thought, let's take a look at the number of samples by country of origin.
+First thought, let us take a look at the number of samples by country of origin.

 <p align="center">